 Each NCAA Championships host marketing contact and tournament manager will receive an email with the marketing website address, username, password and specific marketing budget allocated for the championship you are hosting.
-The reimbursement amount is separate from the marketing/promotions budget allocated by host institutions through the championship bid process.
-Please contact us at ncaachampspromotions@ncaa.org if you are unable to locate this information.
+The reimbursement amount is separate from and in addition to the marketing/promotions budget allocated by host institutions through the championship bid process.
+Please contact ncaachampspromotions@ncaa.org if you are unable to locate this information.

-Customizable artwork templates available on the marketing website include:
+Customizable artwork templates available on the marketing website: